 For the brave, there is cliff jumping at Devil’s Punchbowl just before the Grottos.

 This short hike leads to a glacial cirque with an alpine lake, tundra and magnificent views of the Continental Divide.
-Drive 18 miles east of Aspen on the last switchback before the top of Independence Pass.
+Drive 13 miles east of Aspen on the last switchback before the top of Independence Pass.
+Not mentioned in trail guides is a path up the ridge which will lead to an old mining cabin perched on the rim.
+Talk about a room with a view!

-During the fall when the aspen trees aluminate the drive with their golden leaves, you'll need to pay attention.
-Car and people congestion is horrific as everyone tries to capture the perfect picture.
+During the fall when the aspen trees illuminate the drive with their golden leaves, you'll need to pay attention.
+Car and people congestion is mind-boggling as everyone tries to capture the perfect picture.
+Evening hours are stunning if driving west into town as the light shines through the leaves.

 Ride for the Pass